RohitD1207/nodejs-hrms/README.md

    ```sh
    npm install
    ```
-3. Set up the `.env` file with your MongoDB connection string:
+3. Set up the `.env` file with your MongoDB connection string and JWT secret:
    ```sh
    MONGO_URI=your_mongodb_connection_string
    JWT_SECRET=your_secret_key